maryanncollins/maryanncollins/README.md

 ## Hello there 👋

-### I am a `Quantiative Cell Biologist` turned `Data Scientist`, with research experience in biophysics and engineering
+### I am a `Quantitative Cell Biologist` turned `Data Scientist`, with research experience in biophysics and engineering
 - 🔬 developing analysis pipelines for feature detection & classification from microscopy images using ML/DL methods
 - 📊 expertise in project leadership and communicating scientific results with effective visualizations
 - 🤝 excited to work on an interdisciplinarity team where I can <b><i>foster collaboration</i></b> while leveraging my <b><i>scientific curiosity</i></b> to <b><i>develop data-driven solutions</i></b> to challenging problems.